top of page

 In most tetrapods, the arms are supported by a complex of bones called the pectoral girdle (e.g. collar bones, shoulder blade, sternum), but these are often reduced in species with reduced or absent limbs.
 To learn more about how pectoral girdles are reduced during the evolution of limblessness, I used a genus of skinks, Lerista, which contains species that range from pentadactyl to completely limbless.
 I CT scanned specimens of Lerista and used geometric morphometrics to compare their pectoral girdles.
 I found that girdle shape was associated with degree of limb reduction to a certain extent, but found variation, especially among highly limb reduced specimens.

-Recently, I have been using a wider variety of legless lizards to examine what happens to the boundary between the neck and the torso during the evolution of limblessness.
+I have also been using a wider variety of legless lizards to examine what happens to the boundary between the neck and the torso during the evolution of limblessness.
 I have been using CT data to compare the position along the body axis of a number of traits that occur at the neck-trunk boundary in limbed lizards.

 A series of lizards with varying degrees of limb reduction lined up from pentadactyl to limbless.